 The puja follows a traditional ritual in which the sisters surround the brothers, drip oil from a copper jug on the floor and apply oil to their brother’s hair.

-Then a seven-colored Tikas is applied to the brother’s forehead.
+Then a seven-coloured Tikas is applied to the brother’s forehead.
 The following brothers give their Tikas sisters the same way with an exchange of gifts.
 Those without a sister or brother join relatives or friends for Tika.

 When is Tihar in 2020 / Tihar in 2077 B.S.?
 Tihar Calendar of Tihar 2077 (2020)